TravorLZH/travorlzh.github.io/_posts/2020-12-10-stirlings-formula.md

 tags: complex-analysis asymptotics
 ---

+In this article, we are going to obtain a formula that allows us to approximate factorials as large values.

+## Logarithm of a factorial

 To further study the property of factorial, we take logarithm of this operation because logarithm can convert a problem involving multiplication into a summatory problem, in which many tools are available for approximation:

 $$